-Ten years ago (2010), we were newlyweds and had a passion for caring for animals and wanted to do our own thing, and have our farm.
+We have always had a passion for caring for animals and wanted to do our own thing, and have our farm.
 We purchased our first 180 acres just before we were married.
 We started our “from scratch” farm by purchasing cows that made up a small dairy a few days after saying "I Do" in 2010.
-We milked about 40-90 cows throughout the various years and recently sold our small herd of 40 to start Drover Hill on April 1, 2020.
+We milked about 40-90 cows throughout the various years in rented barns and recently sold our small dairy herd of 50 to start the Drover Hill brand on April 1, 2020.